SarahNadeau/bioinf-containers/trim_asm_annot/remove_phix/README.md

 This project implements [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/) in a docker container to remove lingering PhiX reads from Illumina sequencing output.

+Here I was playing around putting logging code in the container, but I won't continue with this approach because it's not clean & deviates from StaPH-B norm.

 ### Notes

 * It uses the PhiX version packaged with BBMap, I couldn't find PhiX_NC_001422.1.fasta.